5G-MAG/rt-xr-maf-native/README.md

 The meson.build file should be copied from the script directory:
 `cp ./scripts/build_ffmpeg_android.meson ./subprojects/FFmpeg/meson.build`

 > The `./scripts/build_ffmpeg_android.sh` uses a third party project [ffmpeg-android-maker](https://github.com/Javernaut/ffmpeg-android-maker) to compile ffmpeg for android and setup the dependency subproject.
+Please check the script in order to download the dependency in the right path.

-## 3. compile all libraries and plugins
+## 3. Compile all libraries and plugins

 Before compiling, edit the [crossfile](https://mesonbuild.com/Cross-compilation.html#cross-file-locations) configuration to point to your Android NDK toolchain installation's.